 How 6 agency leaders are rethinking brand strategy for the future

 Ad agencies are no strangers to disruption.
 They’re the experts brands call on to help manoeuver through cultural, economic, and technological change.
 And these days, many pride themselves on being disruptors in their own right, challenging the status quo and navigating this new normal.
+Our expertise in Fashion eCommerce, Digital Marketing In Fashion Industry has helped many brands already.

 As the coronavirus outbreak evolves into the most disruptive force we’ve faced in modern times, agencies are now helping brands confront a new, unprecedented reality.
 Amid such rapid change, it’s never been more important to stay on the pulse of the current climate.
 For strategy folks, this means gathering real-time data, uncovering new behaviours, rethinking goals and success, and finding and creating new insight-driven perspectives.
 I recently spoke to six strategists and agency leaders to hear how they’re tackling strategy and data insights differently right now, and to find out what advice they have for brands.